-This toy model describes the influence of the simultaneous calibration of different cells of a calorimeter.
+The toy model describes the influence of the simultaneous calibration of different cells of a calorimeter.
 In a real calorimeter a photon cluster includes a cell with a dominant energy deposition plus a few additional cells.
 The simplified model assumes that the entire photon energy is deposited in one cell of a calorimeter.
 In the model, the calorimeter covers a pseudorapidity $|\eta| < 1$ and full azimuthal angle with a granularity of $100 \times 100$ cells in the $\varphi$ and $\eta$ directions.
 Each cell has an independent calibration coefficient which initially is randomly assigned according to a Gaussian distribution with mean 1 and a width of 20%.

-The particle generator is tuned to produce neutral pions with a flat rapidity and azimuthal distribution and a realistic $p{\rm T}$ spectrum as measured in pp collisions at $\sqrt{s}=7$ TeV [18].
+The particle generator is tuned to produce neutral pions with a flat rapidity and azimuthal distribution and a realistic $p{\rm T}$ spectrum as measured in pp collisions at $\sqrt{s}=7\,{\rm TeV}$ [19].
 The generated $\pi^0$ mesons are forced to decay into photon pairs.
-The photon energies are smeared according to Eq.
-(1).
-A cut on the minimal reconstructed photon energy $E{\gamma} > E{\rm min} = 0.3$ GeV is applied to ensure that energy distributions in the model and data are similar (see section 3.3.2).
+The photon energies are smeared according to eq.
+(2.1).
+A cut on the minimal reconstructed photon energy $E{\gamma} > E{\rm min} = 0.3\,{\rm GeV}$ is applied to ensure that energy distributions in the model and data are similar (see section 3.3.2).

-Figure 7 shows the dependence of a residual de-calibration $\sigma_c$ , defined as the RMS of the difference between estimated and true calibration coefficients $\alpha_i - \alpha_i^{true}$ for all cells of the toy simulation, versus iteration number.
-The value $n \sim 2$ is found to lead to some oscillations and poor convergence of the algorithm.
-All calibration procedures start from the same initial de-calibration of cells and use the same sample of $\pi^0$ mesons.
+Figure 7 shows the dependence of a residual de-calibration $\sigma_c$ , defined as the RMS of the difference between estimated and true calibration coefficients $\alpha_i - \alpha_i^{\text{true}}$ for all cells of the toy simulation, versus iteration number.
+All calibration procedures start from the same initial decalibration of cells and use the same sample of $\pi^0$ mesons.
 The final precision of the calibration depends on the accuracy of the reconstructed pion peak position for a typical cell, which in turn depends on the peak width (defined by the energy and position resolution) and the available statistics.
-In the model, the statistics of the simulated pions is defined by a requirement to have $10^3$ reconstructed photons per cell after a $p_T$ cut of 1.7 GeV/c on the reconstructed photon pairs, the same as in the calibration using real data as described in section 3.3.2.
+In the model, the number of the simulated pions is defined by a requirement to have $10^3$ reconstructed photons per cell after a $p_T$ cut of 1.7 GeV/c on the reconstructed photon pairs.
+This corresponds to the calibration using real data, as described in section 3.3.2.

-Figure 7: [Color online] Study using a toy Monte-Carlo simulation of the convergence of the iterative calibration procedure based on the equalization of the $\pi^0$ peak position.
+Figure 7.
+[Color online] Study using a toy Monte Carlo simulation of the convergence of the iterative calibration procedure based on equalization of the $\pi^0$ peak position.
 The residual de-calibration $\sigma_c$ is shown as a function of the iteration number.
-Two values of calorimeter energy resolution are considered, standard ( $\sigma_E$ ) and twice as large ( $2\sigma_E$ ).
+Two values of calorimeter energy resolution are considered, standard $(\sigma_E)$ and twice as poor $(2\sigma_E)$ .

-To study the dependence of the final calibration accuracy on the energy resolution, the default energy resolution of the toy calorimeter is increased by a factor of 2; these simulations are marked as $2\sigma_E$ .
-For powers n < 2, the residual de-calibration saturates at values corresponding to the final precision of the calibration.
-In the case of n = 2, the residual de-calibration rapidly decrease at the first iteration, but after 2-3 iterations start to fluctuate around a level considerably higher than the saturation of values for n < 2.
+To study the dependence of the final calibration accuracy on the energy resolution, the default energy resolution of the toy calorimeter was decreased by a factor of 2; these simulations are marked as $2\sigma{\rm E}$ .
+For powers n < 2, the residual de-calibration stabilizes at values corresponding to the final precision of the calibration.
+In the case of n = 2, the residual de-calibration rapidly decreases at the first iteration, but after 2-3 iterations start to oscillate with much slower convergence compared to values of n < 2.

-In order to find the optimal value of n, the RMS of the de-calibration distribution is studied as a function of iteration number for several values of n, see Fig. 8 (left), and versus n for several iterations (right).
-For large values of n, few iterations are needed to reach saturation.
+In order to find the optimal value of n, the RMS of the de-calibration distribution is studied as a function of iteration number for several values of n, see figure 8 (left), and versus n for several iterations (right).
+For large values of n, only a few iterations are needed to reach saturation.
 However, better accuracy is obtained for lower values of n.
-Since each iteration in an analysis with real data is very time-consuming we chose a value of n = 1.6 in the next analysis steps, which provides the best accuracy after 2-3 iterations.
+Since each iteration, in an analysis with real data, is very time-consuming we chose a value of n = 1.6 in the next analysis steps, which provides the best accuracy after 2-3 iterations.